advancedresearch/the_century_of_satire/pauls-epistles.md

 [Paul's Epistles](https://en.wikipedia.org/wiki/Pauline_epistles) consists of 7 letters written by one person:

 1. Galatians (c.
 48 AD)
 2. First Thessalonians (c.
-49–51)
+49–51 AD)
 3. First Corinthians (c.
-53–54)
+53–54 AD)
 4. Second Corinthians (c.
-55–56)
+55–56 AD)
 5. Romans (c.
-55–57)
+55–57 AD)
 6. Philippians (c.
-57–59 or c.
-62)
+57–59 AD or c.
+62 AD)
 7. Philemon (c.
-57–59 or c.
-62)
+57–59 AD or c.
+62 AD)

-These 7 letters were first published by Marcion of Sinope around 140 AD, plus 3 other letters claimed to have been written by Paul.
+These 7 letters were first published by Marcion of Sinope around 140 - 144 AD, plus 3 other letters claimed to have been written by Paul.

-Marcion of Sinope publishes his canon around 140 - 144 AD.

 ### Pre-Marcion Early Christianity